 |Full specs||More info||More info||More info||More info|

-Electric Bikes Brisbane has a selection of models coming and we expect our first ones to land in April or May.
+Electric Bikes Brisbane has a selection of all models coming and some have already landed.
 Please contact us for further information or if you wish to place an order.

 Kalkhoff has a large range of electric bikes designed to satisfy all modern mobility needs and we are fortunate to have an excellent selection available in Australia for 2021.
 Learn how Kalkhoff names their bikes with this guide to help understand each specific product